JoshuaCarroll/AA5JC-Digital-Analog-Bridge/ArchLinux.md

 In the [DMR_Network] stanza Change: `Address=dvswitch.org` to your regional DMR master.
 In Arkansas we use 3103.repeater.net.
 You may need to research to find yours.

-Login to your selfcare page at [https://brandmeister.network/?page=selfcare](https://brandmeister.network/?page=selfcare).
-On the left hand side you should see “My hotspots”.

-Notice that the [DMR ID + any two digits] you entered earlier is showing the green “plug” icon.
-That means it is connected to BrandMeister.
-Click on that hotspot number.

-In the center of the page you should see Sysops (system operators).
-You should be the only sysop for now, but you could add others if you want.
-You can also setup a static talk group to pass through the bridge.
-To do so, add that talkgroup you want to always be connected in the "Static Talkgroups" section.

 ## Analog Bridge
 Edit the analog bridge configuration by executing: